 Matters Arising Change number Plan/Map Booklet reference Change proposed Reason/Justification (Action Point Reference) matter such as house community facilities a The context for these National Park.
-These concerns related particularly to prices and affordability, the availability and viability of and services and demographic profile of the National Park. concerns is provided by the Principal Residence and blicy Background Paper (2019).
-HS9/AP2 MAC100 Sustainability Appraisal Report Table 65 add the following Potential indicators Objectives Maximise the contribution of the limited opportunities for development to sustaining local communities.
-Potential indicators Percentage of new housing that is affordable.
+These concerns related particularly to prices and affordability, the availability and viability of and services and demographic profile of the National Park. concerns is provided by the Principal Residence and plicy Background Paper (2019).
+HS9/AP2 MAC100 Sustainability Objectives Potential indicators To amend the issues and Appraisal Report Table 65 add the following Potential indicators Maximise the contribution of the limited opportunities for development to sustaining local communities.
+Percentage of new housing that is affordable.
 Number of households with no usual resident.
 Number of homes on the Council Tax database subject to the second home premium.
-Number of community facilities / services; Number of schools and school occupancy levels.
-To amend the issues and indicators in the Sustainability Appraisal to provide a framework for monitoring the need for a principle residence policy for the National Park.
+Number of community facilities / services; Number of schools and school occupancy levels. indicators in the Sustainability Appraisal to provide a framework for monitoring the need for a principle residence policy for the National Park.
 HS9/AP2